0xRalts/properties-hevm/README.md

 # Properties hevm

 This repository contains implementation of several properties of the Ethereum Token Standards for formal verification using hevm as a tool.
+DISCLAIMER: This is part of a research for a final thesis for university graduation, so do not take this as a final version or as a fail-safe proof method.
+Any support and help is appreciated.

 - [ERC-20 Properties](https://github.com/0xRalts/properties-hevm/blob/main/PROPERTIES.md#erc-20-token-standard-properties)